Ada-Developers-Academy/core-unit-3/tests/test-syntax-detail.md

 ## `expect` and Matchers

-In order to define the conditions in which a test passes or fails, we combine an `expect` call and a matcher.
+In order to define the conditions under which a test passes or fails, we combine an `expect` call and a matcher.

 <!-- prettier-ignore-start -->
 ```js